biopragmatics/biopragmatics.github.io/index.md

 ## Acknowledgements

-The Biopragmatics Stack is developed with ❤️ in 🇩🇪 and 🇺🇸 by the [INDRA Lab](https://indralab.github.io) in the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology) and the [Harvard Program in Therapeutic Science (HiTS)](https://hits.harvard.edu) at
+The Biopragmatics Stack is developed with ❤️ by the [INDRA Lab](https://indralab.github.io) in the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology) and the [Harvard Program in Therapeutic Science (HiTS)](https://hits.harvard.edu) at